MartinaJohn/Driver-Drowsiness-Detection-Web-App/README.md

 ## Features

 - Detects the drowsiness of drivers by assessing the drowsy eyes and yawning mouth
-- Produces custon sound alarms based on the drowsy condition
+- Produces custom sound alarms based on the drowsy condition

 ## Tech Stack